California Attorney General sues Trump Administration over restarting oil production in Santa Barbara County

 "The assertion of federal jurisdiction is erroneous, and, if allowed to stand, would displace OSFM [Office of State Fire Marshal] from its role in regulating pipeline safety for the Las Flores Pipelines," argued the California Department of Justice in Friday's lawsuit.
 "The Restart Approval Order, if permitted to become effective, would allow the Las Flores Pipelines to operate (a) despite the failure to finish required repairs and remediation on the pipelines to address the lack of corrosion protection, which PHMSA [Pipeline and Hazardous Materials Safety Adminstration] determined to be the root cause of the Refugio Oil Spill, and (b) without complying with OSFM’s alternative conditions, outlined in the OSFM State Waivers."

-The Pipeline and Hazardous Materials Safety Administration (PHMSA) argued that the emergency permits to restart the pipelines were based on a national energy emergency declared by President Trump earlier this year and therefore could bypass regulatory requirements.
+The Pipeline and Hazardous Materials Safety Administration (PHMSA) argued that the emergency permits to restart the pipelines were based on a national energy emergency declared by President Trump last year and therefore could bypass outstanding regulatory requirements.

+"Restarting the Las Flores Pipeline will bring much needed American energy to a state with the highest gas prices in the country," added the PHMSA Friday.
+"We look forward to a swift resolution in this case to provide the operator with regulatory certainty and Californians with affordable American energy."

-Environmental groups sued, alleging in their suit filed on Dec.
-24 in the Court of Appeals for the Ninth Circuit, that the federal regulator had, "bypassed the required public notice, opportunity for public participation, statement of reasons for its decisions, and other conditions generally required for pipeline safety regulation waivers under the federal Pipeline Safety Act".
+Environmental groups sued over the federal regulator's approval, alleging in their suit filed on Dec.
+24 in the Court of Appeals for the Ninth Circuit, that the federal agency had, "bypassed the required public notice, opportunity for public participation, statement of reasons for its decisions, and other conditions generally required for pipeline safety regulation waivers under the federal Pipeline Safety Act".

 "Rushing to restart this failed pipeline without following basic federal safety laws and without even making the necessary repairs poses an immediate threat to lives, property, and the environment across a large part of our state," explained the Environmental Defense Center's Chief Counsel Linda Krop, one of the petitioners in the Dec.
 24 lawsuit.
 "We can’t allow the Trump administration and Sable to undermine California law and gamble with the safety of everyone living along the pipeline route."